Kaos599/PropertyLoop/README.md

 ### Regional Specifics
 Get location-aware advice:
 > "What are the eviction notice requirements in London?"

+## Advanced Features

+### Context Management
+The system maintains conversation context across multiple interactions, allowing for natural follow-up questions without repeating information.
+For example:

+1. Ask about a property issue
+2. Upload an image of the issue
+3. Ask follow-up questions about repair costs, DIY options, or professional services
+4. The chatbot remembers the context and provides coherent responses

+### Error Handling
+The application gracefully handles various types of errors:

+- Missing or malformed data
+- Interrupted operations
+- Image processing failures
+- Connectivity issues

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.